choria-legacy/marionette-collective/website/reference/integration/activemq_security.md

     </authorizationPlugin>
 {% endhighlight %}

+Notes:

+* These rights are meant for the current ActiveMQ connector plugin, which uses a different addressing structure from the older, deprecated generic Stomp plugin.
-You could give just the specific node that runs the registration agent access to mcollective.registration.command to ensure the secrecy of your node registration.
+* You can also restrict read access to `mcollective.registration.command` to just the specific node that runs the registration agent, in order to ensure secrecy of your node registration.
+However, this requires that you create a separate ActiveMQ user and group for just that node.
+* The same goes for restricting write access to specific commands: you can get as detailed as you want, but will pay a price of increased complexity.
+You may get more convenient results with a combination of the MCollective actionpolicy plugin and a security plugin (like the SSL one) that provides strong caller identification.

 Finally the nodes need to be configured, the server.cfg should have the following at least: